 For fifteen years, Magnolia Public Schools have provided a STEM, and now STEAM, focused education to address the needs of underrepresented communities.
-At MPS, ALL STUDENTS have access to high quality and effective STEAM-based Common Core State Standards ("CCSS") and Next Generation Science Standards ("NGSS") aligned instruction, along with engaging elective and enrichment programs that support their learning and development.
+At MPS, all students have access to high quality and effective STEAM-based Common Core State Standards ("CCSS"), ELD, and Next Generation Science Standards ("NGSS") (collectively referred to herein as "State Standards") aligned instruction, along with engaging elective and enrichment programs that support their learning and development.